 The west facing verandah running along the front of the original building is ideal for enjoying a late afternoon read, or a glass of wine.
 The verandah looks directly out over the front gardens with its abundance of bird life.
 A fire pit is also located in the front garden, for your enjoyment on those chilly evenings.

 Note: Access to some rooms and bathrooms is via a couple of steps.
-Some areas feature the original flagstone floors that are heritage listed but a little uneven.
+Some areas feature the original flagstone floors that are heritage listed and are a little uneven.
 The B&B is not suited to mobility impaired people and is not wheelchair friendly.
 We would love it to be but under ‘heritage’ rules we cannot alter the existing stone structure.